chisomonuorah20/GOOveal/README.md

 ---

 ## Why it matters
-GOOveal is a free, powerful feature that allows users to search based on what they see, using a photograph, the camera, or any image.
+GOOveal is a free, powerful standalone application that allows users to search based on what they see, using a photograph, the camera, or any image.
 It bridges the gap between the physical and digital worlds by gathering relevant content from the internet.

 ---